joelluellwitz/jl0724/README.md

-* Mention european vs american date counting.
+X Mention european vs american date counting.
-  * "from day after checkout through and including due date" seems to imply that the discount should be applied to the second day.
+  X "from day after checkout through and including due date" seems to imply that the discount should be applied to the second day.
 * Mention "Resulting total rounded half up to cents." implies partial days are supported?
 I suspect this is an error.
 * Mention organizing by functional area and not file type.
 * Mention extra functionality.